-Steve Pymm of Pymm and Co takes a very personal view on moving home in this time of political and economic uncertainty.
+Steve Pymm of Pymm & Co Estate Agents in Norwich takes a very personal view on moving home in this time of political and economic uncertainty.

 Which way will you vote?
-Will you vote to move home before or after the election?
+Will your voting intentions decide whether you move home before or after the election?

 All decisions have consequences.
 And all big decisions have big consequences.
 Buying and selling property is certainly a big decision.
 Answers to questions like this are best made on the basis of what you know.

 So what do we know?
 We know that Britain is a nation of homeowners, that we have the lowest interest rates ever and lenders have entered a mortgage rate war, bringing some incredible deals to the market.
 We know that as salaries rise so does the affordability to move home and that it is now often cheaper to buy a property than to rent one.
 We know that we are more optimistic about the economic future – and therefore our own financial futures – than we have been since 2008.
 Finally we know that property stock levels are the lowest for many years and while that should put upward pressure on prices it hasn’t because of what we don’t know.